-IAS 1 (Amendments) 'Presentation of Financial Statements' and FRS Practice Statement 2 'Disclosure of accounting policies' (effective for annual accounting periods beginning on or after 1 January 2023)
+IAS 1 (Amendments) 'Presentation of Financial Statements' and IFRS Practice Statement 2 'Disclosure of Accounting policies' (effective for annual accounting periods beginning on or after 1 January 2023)

-The amendments require entities to disclose their accounting policies when they are material and to provide guidance on the meaning of 'material' when it is applied to accounting policy disclosures.
-The amendments have not yet been endorsed by the EU.
+The amendments require companies to disclose their material accounting policy information and provide guidance on how to apply the concept of materiality to accounting policy disclosures.

-IAS 8 (Amendments) 'Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates' (effective for annual periods beginning on or after 1 January 2023)
+IAS 8 (Amendments) 'Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates' (effective for annual accounting periods beginning on or after 1 January 2023)

 The amendments clarify how companies should distinguish changes in accounting policies from changes in accounting estimates.
-The amendments have not yet been endorsed by the EU.